CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

 This section includes discussion and examples of supported AI/ML-related metadata properties that can be used to classify models in their model card information.
 This method utilizes reserved [AI/ML property names](https://github.com/CycloneDX/cyclonedx-property-taxonomy/cdx/ai-ml.md) registered under the [CycloneDX Property Taxonomy](https://github.com/CycloneDX/cyclonedx-property-taxonomy).

-## Declaring a model's modalities
+### Declaring a model's modalities

-Models are trained to support processing and analysis of one or more types types of input data for specific tasks or data modalities.
+Models are trained to support processing and analysis of one or more types of input data for specific tasks or data modalities.

 * **Property name**: The CycloneDX reserved property taxonomy name to use to annotate a model with its supported modalities is: `cdx:ai-ml:model:modality`